 The NSW Writers’ Centre has a mentorship program and some writing courses as well.
 A lot of mentors can work online if you are not nearby.
 Check your local writers’ centre – they may have helpful services, too.

 The Australian Writers’ Centre has a lot of writing and grammar courses and some of these are online.

 The Science Fiction and Fantasy Online Writing Workshop is an invaluable resource for SFF writers seeking crit partners and has helped several well-known authors to make their careers.

 There is a Society of Editors in nearly every state and territory in Australia.
 Each one maintains its own freelance register, and the societies often run workshops and talks on publishing and editing.
-You can find a full list of the societies here.
+They have now become one single national organisation called IPEd, with branches still in most states and territories.
+You can find out more here.

 The Freelance Editors Network is a directory of professional freelance editors with experience working with trade publishers.

 In the UK the Society for Editors and Proofreaders or SfEP has a directory for professional freelancers and also has a lot of useful guides and information.

 The Editorial Freelancers Association is based in the USA and also has a directory of members as well as useful resources and advice.

 The Absolute Write Water Cooler is a good forum to check out if you want to meet other writers, learn about the publishing industry, and particularly if you want to learn about a particular publisher or agency.

 The Kindle Forums or “kboards” can be an interesting place to find information if you’re a self-publisher, although there are a lot of posts and there is a mix of good and bad advice.